Jaykayloc/ITO/README.md

 Use this to:

-- Get a “baseline” SDXL image for comparison with the ITO version.
+- Get a "baseline" SDXL image for comparison with the ITO version.
 - Enjoy more stable VAE decoding than the default fp16 path.

 ---